The safest way for all students to travel is in a vehicle seat wearing a seatbelt as required by law.

 Some students with disability travelling in a vehicle may have behaviours of concern that pose a risk of injury to themselves or other occupants.

 At times, students may need to use equipment such as a seatbelt buckle guard cover or travel harness to keep them safe.
-This option is a physical restraint and should only be prescribed when all other options have been explored in accordance with ASNZS4370 Restraint of children with disabilities, or medical conditions, in motor vehicles.
+This option should only be considered when all other alternatives and support strategies have been explored in accordance with ASNZS4370 Restraint of children with disabilities, or medical conditions, in motor vehicles.

 For more information, please contact the education team at firstname.lastname@example.org to discuss the student's individual needs.